Dog Friendly Pubs In Norfolk

-When visiting somewhere new with the family, there’s a good chance you’ll want to bring your four-legged family members with you too, as a holiday just wouldn’t be the same without them.
-This means you may have slightly fewer options available to you when looking for places to visit, but luckily there are plenty of dog-friendly establishments out there.
+When visiting somewhere new with the family, there’s a good chance you’ll want to bring your four-legged family members with you too.
+A holiday just wouldn’t be the same without them.
+This means you may have fewer options available to you when looking for places to visit.
+But luckily there are plenty of dog friendly establishments out there.

 There’s nothing better than a good pub lunch after a walk.
 So we thought we’d do a roundup of some of the best dog-friendly pubs close by when you are staying at our Norfolk holiday park.

 This family orientated pub is the perfect place to visit if you’re bringing everybody, including the dog.
 The landlord records date back to 1673, so this pub is a real slice of history in a charming Norfolk village, which is a lovely place to visit in itself.

 Enjoy some local ales, some lovely home cooked food, and relax in their beer garden when the weather allows (dogs are allowed in the pub, so don’t worry if it’s not beer garden weather when you visit).